MCAS Community Program - NOV 17 - Saving Birds from Window Collisions: Simple Solutions for a Big Problem

 Morro Coast Audubon Society Presents

-This field trip is not ADA accessible, bathrooms are NOT available, and the trip is open to all levels of experience.
+This field trip is not ADA accessible, restrooms are NOT available onsite and the trip is open to all levels of experience.

 Some field trips are for MCAS Members only.
 Consider becoming a MCAS member to support our mission and activities and enjoy these member-only field trips.
 CLICK HERE to join.